Counseling for Men

 Yes, You Can Handle the Truth

 The reality of Men’s psychological and emotional experience is, indeed in the majority of cases, very unique to each individual.
 Men hold, experience, process, express and release emotional material in a manner that is healthy and uniquely masculine.
 Men also experience everyday traumas, and deal with the common emotion of grief in ways that may be invisible, undervalued and misunderstood.
-At times this may compound a man’s suffering and sense of isolation, however counterintuitive, a man’s suffering may point him towards providence.
+At times this may compound a man’s suffering and sense of isolation.

 Measuring Men: How Masculine are You?

 It has become de rigueur to speak negatively about men.
-References and characterizations of men, using pejorative terms such as ‘toxic-masculinity,’ ‘male-chauvinist,’ ‘privileged’ and ‘patriarchy’ are commonplace.
-Pathologizing outspoken, assertive, confident and successful men, particularly men others relied upon to successfully perform in leadership roles, as ‘narcissistic’ is done without fair consideration of men’s experience.
-Using such negative labeling without real rationalistic basis of evidence, is clearly a form of bullying, othering and shaming.
+Negative characterizations of men and masculinity, such as ‘toxic,’ ‘chauvinism,’ ‘privilege’ and ‘patriarchy’ are commonplace.
+Pathologizing outspoken, assertive, confident and materially successful men ~ particularly men whom many others rely upon for their successful performance of leadership roles ~ as ‘narcissist’ is commonly done without fair consideration of men’s experience.
+Using such negative labeling without real rational basis of evidence, is clearly a form of bullying, shaming and othering.

 From decades of counseling experiences getting to know many men, and working successfully with them with problems of living, I’ve noticed the contemporary field of psychotherapy and counseling misunderstands men in general, despite efforts.
 Views in these professions perpetuate the emasculation of men, through utilization of clinical assessment frameworks for measuring masculine characteristics relative to others.
 Clinical applications of the CNMI (Conformity to Masculine Norms Inventory) and the MRNS (Male Role Norms Scale) objectify and diminish men into categorical degrees of masculinity according to standardized criteria, subtly value judging ranges of masculinity.